EVERYTHING YOU NEED TO KNOW ABOUT GOLD PLATING

 13. IS GOLD DIPPED THE SAME AS GOLD PLATED?

 No, gold dipped and gold plated are not the same.
 Gold dipped is a process in which a plater dips a piece of metal in gold, creating a very thin layer of gold on the surface of the metal.
 Gold plating is a process where a very thin layer of gold is applied to the surface of another piece of metal using an electrical current.
 The resulting layer of gold is much thicker than that created with the gold-dipped process.
-Because of this, gold-plated jewelry is more likely to retain its finish and color over time than gold-dipped jewelry.
+Because of this, gold-plated metal is more likely to retain its finish and color over time than gold-dipped jewelry.

 14. WHICH GOLD-PLATED JEWELRY IS BEST?